Alec Scheiner: NFL career

+Private Equity

 In 2016, Scheiner left the Cleveland Browns and joined RedBird Capital Partners.
 He has helped lead sports investments in OneTeam Partners (a partnership with the NFLPA and MLBPA) and Toulouse FC (and sits on the boards of each) and is the CEO of RedBall Acquisition Corp, a Special Purpose Acquisition Company with Billy Beane and Gerry Cardinale serving as co-chairman.
 Scheiner also helped lead RedBird’s $750M investment in Fenway Sports Group.

+In 2018, Scheiner partnered with four executives at RedBird Capital Partners to launch Otro Capital, a private equity company investing in sports, media and entertainment.

 Personal

-Scheiner has three children - daughter Norah, and sons Rafe and Max.
+Scheiner has three children from a previous relationship.
+In 2024, Alec married Sara Goodman, who has a daughter from a previous relationship.